vman-tool/vman3-documentation/docs/User-Manual/Settings.md

 **System Images**

-This section allows onw to chnage the images found across the system like Favicon, The system Logo and the login image.
+This section enables changes to images across the system, such as the favicon, system logo, and login image.

 ![Dashboard image 1](./img/dashboard/systemimg.jpg)

-To change these images simple click the upload button indicated by the **Cloud Icon.** This will allow one to upload images directly form their desktop to the system and change them.
+To change these images simple click the upload button indicated by the **Cloud Icon.** This will upload images directly form their desktop to the system and change them.
 To save these changes click the **Save Images** button found under the images.
 To return to default images click the **Revert Images** button found along sign.

 **label Access Fields**

 ![Dashboard image 1](./img/dashboard/lableaccess.jpg)